-Harry Styles goes bare-chested in rainbow jumpsuit at 2023 Grammys
+Harry Styles sparks comparisons to The Rainbow Fish in colourful jumpsuit at Grammys

 Styles became the first winner of the night when he took home the Grammy award for his 2022 album, Harry’s House.

 “This album from start to finish has been the greatest experience of my life.
 Thank you so much,” he said while accepting the award.
-The British singer is nominated for six Grammys, including Album of the Year and Record of the Year.

-Harry Styles is also set to perform at the 65th annual awards ceremony in Los Angeles, California.
+Styles also made another outfit change at the 65th annual awards ceremony in Los Angeles, California, when he changed into a custom silver sequin-embroidered T-shirt and sequin-fringed trousers by Gucci to perform on stage.

+The British singer later took home the award for Album of the Year at the 2023 Grammys.

 While Styles turned heads with his rainbow look at this year’s Grammy Awards, the “Lights Up” singer recently suffered a wardrobe malfunction at his show in Los Angeles when he accidentally ripped his leather trousers on stage.